Laminar post-stall wakes of tapered swept wings

-The tip vortex diffuses downstream of the wing, which makes the $|\Gamma_x|$ profiles to decay slowly \citep{Edstrand:JFM18b,Zhang:JFM20}.
+The tip vortex diffuses downstream of the wing, which makes the $|\Gamma_x|$ profiles decay slowly \citep{Edstrand:JFM18b,Zhang:JFM20}.
 In general, for tapered wings the reduction in $c_\text{tip}$ is the main cause of the tip vortex weakening, thus the $|\Gamma_x|$ circulation decays with $\lambda$ at any distance from the wing tip.
-The circulation $|\Gamma_x |$ further reveals how different types of wing taper can affect the of the tip vortex, as shown in figure \ref{fig:tipVortex}($d$).
+The circulation $|\Gamma_x |$ further reveals how different types of wing taper can affect the strength of the tip vortex, as shown in figure \ref{fig:tipVortex}($d$).
 At any given streamwise distance from the wing tip at the LE, $(x - x_\text{tip,LE})/c$, for $\lambda = 0.5$, the streamwise circulation decay is similar for both tapered wings.
 For $\lambda = 0.27$, the tip vortex strength decays considerably depending on the LE and TE sweep angles.
 For tapered wings with backward-swept LE and unswept TE, the root shedding is shifted toward the tip region and reduces the tip vortex strength at any distance from the TE, when compared to the wing with same $\lambda$ and forward-swept TE.
 For forward-swept TE wings, as vortex shedding is concentrated near the wing root, it has a minor influence on the tip vortex.